aerni/statamic-livewire-forms/README.md

 >**Tip:** You may change the default bindings in `config/livewire-forms.php`.
 If you have a fieldtype that's not supported by this addon, simply create a new model and add the binding to the config.

-### Callbacks & Hooks
+### Hooks

-There are a couple of hooks that let you modify fields and data at various lifecycle steps.
+There are a couple of hooks that let you modify fields and submission data at various lifecycle steps.

 #### Mounted Fields